pebble-dev/developer.rebble.io/source/_guides/best-practices/conserving-battery-life.md

 apps are discussed in this guide, alongside suggestions to help avoid them.

-## Battery Ratings

-Any app published in the [Developer Portal]({{ site.links.devportal }}) will have a battery grade associated with it, once a minimum threshold of data has been collected.
-This can be used to get a rough idea of how much battery power the app consumes.
-For watchfaces and apps that will be launched for long periods of time, making sure this grade is in the A - C range should be a priority.
-Read {% guide_link appstore-publishing/appstore-analytics %} to learn more about this rating system.

 ## Time Awake

 Because the watch tries to sleep as much as possible to conserve power, any app